Table of Contents:

 Pre-scheduling contributions is a great way to contribute into an ABLE account.
 Some options are below:

-- If your paycheck is not already directly deposited into your personal checking or savings account, you may want to check with your Human Resources Department and do this Next steps include:
+- If your paycheck is not already directly deposited into your personal checking or savings account, you may want to check with your Human Resources Department and do this first.
+Next steps include:

 - Visit your state ABLE plan online and look for a link to “automatic contributions” or “transfers.”
-If you cannot find the link, contact your state ABLE plan for assistance and follow their
+If you cannot find the link, contact your state ABLE plan for assistance and follow their instructions.

 - Set up automated withdrawals from your personal bank account for direct deposit into your ABLE account.
-You can set this up either one time or through recurring With many ABLE plans, you can enter a “start date,” the amount and the frequency in which you want the contributions to be made.
+You can set this up either one time or through recurring contributions.
+With many ABLE plans, you can enter a “start date,” the amount and the frequency in which you want the contributions to be made.

 - If you or your employer prefer to use paper forms, you can usually find them along with instructions through the forms and publications page on your state ABLE plan